mitzsch/mpv-winbuild-cmake/README.md

 Other values like `native`, `znver3` should work too in theory.

+Optional step before starting...
+This will download all packages at once.

+    ninja download

 First, you need to build the toolchain.
 By default, it will be installed in `install` folder.
-This takes some time, even on fast machines.
+This takes some time (~20 minutes), even on fast machines.

     ninja gcc